-Getting the correct texture is key to a great bread.
-You want to pay attention to how much flour you add.
+Getting the correct texture is key to great bread.
+Pay attention to how much flour you add.
 Too much and the bread will be too dense.
 It’s always best to scoop the flour into the measuring cup and level it off.

 How to get soft bread:

-- Flour with a high protein content will yield a softer bread.
+- Flour with a high protein content will yield softer bread.

 - Allow the bread to cool on a rack.
-If you want a soft crust you can cover it with a kitchen towel while cooling to retain moisture, otherwise and do not cover it.
+Fort a soft crust, cover it with a kitchen towel while cooling to retain moisture, otherwise do not cover it.

-- Yeast bread loves steam to create a soft chewy texture.
+- Yeast bread uses steam to create a soft chewy texture and a crusty outside.
 Simply add a baking tray with water to the bottom rack while baking the bread.

-Storing Baked Bread: Once the bread has cooled it can be stored at room temperature in an airtight container.
-I like to use bread bags, but you can also use Ziplock bags, plastic wrap or a bread box.
-Wrap with plastic wrap and then again with foil or place the wrapped loaf into a Freezer bag.
-Label and freeze, Allow time to thaw before cutting and serving.
+STORE.
+Once the bread has cooled it can be stored at room temperature in an airtight container.
+I like to use bread bags, but you can also use Ziploc bags, plastic wrap, or a bread box.

 No Knead Yeast Breads

-Focaccia Bread – Crisp yet fluffy bread topped with delicious herbs and seasonings.
+Crisp yet fluffy bread topped with delicious herbs and seasonings like garlic.
 This flavorful focaccia bread is so easy to make, and is perfect for sandwiches, dipping in soups, or enjoying on its own!

 No-Knead Quick Breads